Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A company is planning on creating several virtual machines that will be used to host web and database servers.
 You need to limit the type of connections from the web and database servers.
-Which of the following can be used to fulfil this requirement
+Which of the following can be used to fulfil this requirement?

 - [x] Network Security Groups.
 - [ ] Azure AD Identity Protection.